 Difference between natural directors and corporate directors

 A natural director is a human being.
 A corporate director is the term used for a company, firm or organisation appointed as the director of another company.
-A company can have as many corporate directors as it wishes, but there must be at least one natural director appointed at all times.
+A company can have as many corporate directors as it wishes, but there must be at least one natural director always appointed.

 Companies with corporate directors appointed should monitor the implementation of this ban going forward.